-I need not rehearse the terrible facts about smoking in the United States for you in great detail:
+I need not rehearse the terrible facts about smoking in the United States for you in any great detail:

-Over a quarter of a million premature deaths each year from diseases associated with cigarette smoking. - Eleven million extra cases of chronic disease in the cigarette smoking population.

--The conclusion in the second Surgeon General's report that cigarette smoking is the "principal" cause of lung cancer and the most important of the causes of death and disability from chronic conditions.
+- -- Over a quarter of a million premature deaths each year from diseases associated with cigarette smoking. - -- Eleven million extra chronic diseases in the cigarette smoking population. - -- The fact that one third of all male deaths between 35 and 60 are premature deaths from diseases associated with cigarette smoking. - -- The conclusion in the second Surgeon General's report that cigarette smoking is the "principal" cause of lung cancer and the most important" cause of death and disability from chronic conditions.

-Neither is there need for me to rehearse the ur-

-gency of action in any detail.
+Neither is there need for me to rehearse the urgency of action in any detail.

--Death from lung cancer increasing almost geometrically-from 2,500 in 1930, shortly after smoking started becoming a national habit, to 50,000 now.

--48 million Americans smoking 542 billion cigarettes last year, 2.5 percent more than they smoked the year before.

--Over 4,000 children starting to smoke every day, nearly a million and a half a year.

--A million children now in school dead before their time of lung cancer, if present rates continue.
+- -- Death from lung cancer increasing almost geometrically - from 2,500 in 1930, shortly after smoking started becoming a nationalhabit, to 50,000 now. - -- 48 million Americans smoking 542 billion cigarettes last year, 2.5 percent more than they smoked the year before. - -- Over 4,000 children starting to smoke every day, nearly a million and a half a year. - -- A million children now in school dead before their time of lung cancer, if present rates continue.